Suryamal Misran: Vansha Bhaskar

+Suryamall's monumental work, Vansh-Bhaskar, is a vast source of knowledge on war, astronomy, yoga, religion, and ancient traditional sciences of India, while extensively covering the history of the Chauhans and other dynasties of Rajasthan.

 In the 19th century, publication of Vansh Bhaskar proved to be disruptive for bardic poetry in Bundi.Its publication has very nearly killed Bardic activity at Bundi, because every poet I met with recited verses from the Vamsabhaskar.
 I enquired about old families of bards, but I was told that during the last 70 years their libraries have been dissipated.
 In fact, I was shown a huge mass of loose pages of a collection of Bardic songs purchased from a Bania for two pice.Works of Suryamal Misran remained influential even after a century.
-Gyasiram Misra(from Mathura) who was given the same position in Bundi Court based his work Vamsa Pradipaka on Suryamal’s Vansh Bhaskar.
+Gyasiram Misra (from Mathura) who was given the same position in Bundi Court based his work Vamsa Pradipaka on Suryamall’s Vansh Bhaskar.